App-netizen-arch/Retainly-App/README.md

 flutter run -d android-emulator
 ```

-The app boots in **local-only mode**; AI and OCR are available when configured, while core study data remains on-device.
+The app boots in **local-only mode**; AI are available when configured, while core study data remains on-device.

 ### Building a release